 More information: http://www.portalcultura.mde.es/cultural/fortificaciones/madrid/fortificacion_50.html

-In the length and width of the community of Madrid, there are a number of castles and forts that are worthwhile.
+Throughout the territory of the region of Madrid, there are a number of castles and forts that are worth the visit.
 Either way, excursion, a romantic getaway or family, we encourage you to visit them.

 In the southeast of Madrid, at Santorcaz, there are the ruins of the Torremocha Castle.
 It was built in the 14th century on a former Castle, giving thus a variety of styles in its interior.
 The Castle has been used as a palatial Archbishop's residence and a jail, which was home to illustrious people such as the Princess of Eboli or Cardinal Cisneros.

 Arroyomolinos Tower provides a traditional and historical touch to this modern municipality.
 This vantage point includes the shields of the Lords who ordered its construction in the 14th century.

 Castle of Aulencia or Villafranca is situated in Villanueva de la Cañada.
 A small castle of Arab origin with six round towers and one of the Homenaje.
 It has several floors, but currently only the ground floor is accessible.
 The Castillo de Aulencia witnessed first row the battle of Brunete in the Spanish Civil War.

 The Tower of Éboli in Pinto was built during the 14th century, it was a palatial residence and a prison.
 As a criminal, he was the first destination of the Princess of Éboli after her arrest being ordered in 1579.
 Built with a striking white stone measures about 10 meters wide by 30 meters high.

 In Torrejón de Velasco there is a small dimensions castle with nine towers plus one major keep tower which now is semi-destroyed.